NivenT/Planet/README.md

 ## Rough Roadmap
 This is a sketch of what I think I should try to do/add next.
 The items are not listed exactly in the order they will be taken care of because (I suspect) there will be a lot of going back and forth between different things as the game is being fleshed out.

-* Add variety/new gameplay elements
-  * Definitely before moving on to the world editor
-    * Make the stick usable as a weapon
-    * Add an enemy spawner
-    * Add obstacles (e.g. a crate)
-  * Not necessary before moving on to the world editor
-    * Add a ladder you can climb up
-    * Make the rock a throwable projectile (ideally, you can pick it back up afterwards but we'll see)
 * Build a world editor
   * Allow custom items and enemies
     * Defined using text files
   * Add (more) properties to tiles
     * e.g. A shovel should be able to dig through grass but not rock
   * I expect this to be the main development stage where a lot things get fleshed out
+* Clean up the code
+  * I suspect things to get messy as I'm trying to figure out how to get the world editor working
+* Add obstacles (e.g. a crate)
 * Allow for multiple planets in one game with travel between them
    * It's gonna be fun figuring out how to make the transition from planet to outer space back to planet look smooth
 * TBA